 Some colleges offer a variety of free self-defense courses through their campus safety programs.
 For example, the University of Denver offers 10 types of classes, ranging from rape prevention to active shooter awareness programs.

 If you’re a college student, call your school’s campus-safety office and see what they have to offer.
 If they don’t currently offer free self-defense classes, you may inspire them to.
 It never hurts to ask!

 4. Call Your Local Fire or Police Station

-Some fire or police stations offer occasional free self-defense classes as a way to not only protect their communities, but to also bring them together.
+Some fire or police stations offer occasional free self-defense classes as a way not only to protect their communities, but also to bring them together.